 - Pops on the Patio

-- RPTA Young Artists Auditions (recommended for most students)
+- RPTA Young Artist Auditions (recommended for most students)

-- NCMTA Performance Festival (intermediate and advanced students)
+- NCMTA Piano Performance Festival (intermediate and advanced students)

 - RPTA Student Musicales

 - A non-refundable enrollment fee ($60/student; maximum $120 per family) is due June 11 and reserves you child’s place in the studio for the upcoming year.

 - Covers the student notebook, assignments, handouts, studio awards, recital expenses, digital music licenses, sheet music, access to the lending library for sight reading and ensemble music.